-I got crap sleep last night.
-Not because the hammock wasn’t comfy — it was actually quite nice — but it was about 70 and muggy with absolutely no breeze.
+I got crap sleep last night in our campsite near the Oasis Visitor Center.
+Not because the hammock wasn’t comfy – it was actually quite nice – but it was about 70 degrees and muggy with absolutely no breeze.
 Despite my bug net I got bitten all over my legs and shoulders.
 Oh well.
 Made it easy to get up at dawn.

 Our group arrived at Oasis, took the obligatory “start” photos by the southern terminus rock, and set off.
 Our group consisted of Beerman, Eagle Eye, Boxcar, Parks, Pyrite, Rollie and me.
 These are all trail names, which people either give themselves or are bestowed upon them.
 I’d given myself the name Valderi on the Ice Age Trail after the song “The Happy Wanderer,” but no one knew that song here or how to pronounce my name.
 I think I need a new one!